“I’ve got no business creating branded images — I’m not a designer.”

 But here’s the thing …

-There may be a little voice in your head telling you that even though the internet has become a visual platform, you simply don’t have the necessary training to use this powerful communication vehicle.
+There may be a little voice in your head telling you that even though the internet has become a visual platform, you simply don’t have the necessary training for creating branded images yourself.

 That’s what I thought for the longest time — that you had to be a trained designer to use design.